-(d) Request to treat certain framed-in engine room spaces as part of a propelling machinery space.
-(1) Under §69.117(b)(4), framed-in spaces located above the line of the uppermost complete deck and used for propelling machinery or for admitting light or air to a propelling machinery space are exempt from inclusion in tonnage.
-However, upon written request to a measurement organization listed in §69.15, the vessel owner may elect to have these spaces included in calculating the gross register tonnage, then deducted from the gross register tonnage as propelling machinery spaces under paragraph (b)(2)(viii) of this section when calculating the net register tonnage.

-(2) The framed-in space must be safe, seaworthy, and used only for propelling machinery or for the admission of light or air to the propelling machinery space.
+- (1) Under § 69.117(b)(4), framed-in spaces located above the line of the uppermost complete deck and used for propelling machinery or for admitting light or air to a propelling machinery space are exempt from inclusion in tonnage.
+However, upon written request to a measurement organization listed in § 69.15, the vessel owner may elect to have these spaces included in calculating the gross register tonnage, then deducted from gross register tonnage as propelling machinery spaces under paragraph (b)(2)(viii) of this section when calculating the net register tonnage. - (2) The framed-in space must be safe, seaworthy, and used only for propelling machinery or for the admission of light or air to the propelling machinery space.
 The length of the space must not exceed the length of the propelling machinery space and the breadth must not exceed one-half of the extreme inside midship breadth of the vessel.
-Portions of the framed-in space that are plated over are not included in the propelling machinery space.

-(3) To exercise the option in paragraph (d)(1) of this section, all of the framed-in space need not be treated as propelling machinery space, but only that portion required to entitle the vessel to have 32 percent of its gross register tonnage deducted as an engine room deduction under paragraph (e) of this section.
+Portions of the framed-in space that are plated over are not included in the propelling machinery space. - (3) To exercise the option in paragraph (d)(1) of this section, all of the framed in space need not be treated as propelling machinery space, but only that portion required to entitle the vessel to have 32 percent of its gross register tonnage deducted as an engine room deduction under paragraph (e) of this section.

+(e) Calculating the Engine Room Deduction
-(e) Calculating the engine room deduction.
-(1) The engine room deduction is based on a percentage of the vessel's gross register tonnage or a percentage of the total propelling machinery space.

-(2) For vessels propelled in whole or in part by screw-

-(i) If the total propelling machinery space is 13 percent or less of the vessel's gross register tonnage, deduct $\frac{32}{13}$ times the total propelling machinery space;

-(ii) If the total propelling machinery space is more than 13 but less than 20 percent of the vessel's gross register tonnage, deduct 32 percent of the vessel's gross register tonnage; or

-(iii) If the total propelling machinery space is 20 percent or more of the vessel's gross register tonnage, deduct either 32 percent of the vessel's gross register tonnage or 1.75 times the total propelling machinery space, whichever the vessel owner elects.
+- (1) General The engine room deduction is based on a percentage of the vessel's gross register tonnage or a percentage of the total propelling machinery space. - (2) Vessels Propelled by Screw For vessels propelled in whole or in part by screw - - (i) If the total propelling machinery space is 13 percent or less of the vessel's gross register tonnage, deduct 32/13 times the total propelling machinery space; - (ii) If the total propelling machinery space is more than 13 but less than 20 percent of the vessel's gross register tonnage, deduct 32 percent of the vessel's gross register tonnage; or - (iii) If the total propelling machinery space is 20 percent or more of the vessel's gross register tonnage, deduct either 32 percent of the vessel's gross register tonnage or 1.75 times the total propelling machinery space, whichever the vessel owner elects.

-(3) For vessels propelled in whole or in part by paddle-wheel-

-(i) If the total propelling machinery space is 20 percent or less of the vessel's gross register tonnage, deduct $\sqrt[37]{20}$ times the total propelling machinery space;

-(ii) If the total propelling machinery space is more than 20 but less than 30 percent of the vessel's gross register tonnage, deduct 37 percent of the vessel's gross register tonnage; or

-(iii) If the total propelling machinery space is 30 percent or more of the vessel's gross register tonnage, deduct either 37 percent of the vessel's gross register tonnage or 1.5 times the total propelling machinery space, whichever the vessel owner elects.
+- (3) Vessels Propelled by Paddle Wheel For vessels propelled in whole or in part by paddle-wheel - - (i) If the total propelling machinery space is 20 percent or less of the vessel's gross register tonnage, deduct 37/20 times the total propelling machinery space; - (ii) If the total propelling machinery space is more than 20 but less than 30 percent of the vessel's gross register tonnage, deduct 37 percent of the vessel's gross register tonnage; or - (iii) If the total propelling machinery space is 30 percent or more of the vessel's gross register tonnage, deduct either 37 percent of the vessel's gross register tonnage or 1.5 times the total propelling machinery space, whichever the vessel's owner elects.